Influence of the American Revolution on the French Revolution: Exchange of ideas

 Supported by the emergence of global trade, the communication of revolutionary ideas within this network began with the Age of the Enlightenment.
 Enlightenment ideals such as natural rights, popular sovereignty, and the social contract were central to both revolutions.
 French and American intellectuals and revolutionaries drew heavily from thinkers like John Locke, Jean-Jacques Rousseau, and Montesquieu.
 Thus, even at a time when the East-West crossing of the Atlantic took 45 days, political discourse was quite cosmopolitan.

 The crux of the influence of the American Revolution on France was that its success opened avenues for enacting these philosophical principles.
 Thus, it served as the first ‘real world’ test case of Enlightenment ideas.
 Moreover, key American documents such as the Declaration of Independence (1776) and the U.S. Constitution (1787) served as inspiration for French reformers and revolutionaries.
 French reformers also examined the constitutions of American states and were particularly interested in the constitution of Pennsylvania, which created a unicameral legislature.
-The Declaration of the Rights of Man and of the Citizen (1789), a foundational document of the French Revolution, was directly influenced by the United States Declaration of Independence.
+The Declaration of the Rights of Man and of the Citizen (1789), a foundational document of the French Revolution, was directly influenced by the United States Declaration of Independence which itself was inspired by the ideas of the European Enlightenment.
 These documents demonstrated how new political systems could be founded on Enlightenment ideals.